 Image Alt Text Usage Recommendations

 Adding alt text for images is the first principle of web accessibility and SEO optimization.
-It is also one of the most difficult to properly implement.
+It is also one of the most difficult to implement correctly.
 The web is replete with images that have missing, incorrect, or poor alternative text.
-Like many things in web accessibility, determining appropriate, equivalent, alternative text is often a matter of personal interpretation.
-Through the use of examples, this article will present our experienced interpretation of the appropriate use of alternative text.
+Like many things in web accessibility, determining appropriate, equivalent, and alternative text is often a matter of personal interpretation.
+Through examples, this comprehensive guide will teach image alt (alternative) text usage recommendations and best practices to write & describe pictures using HTML for SEO and accessibility.

 Image Alt Attributes And Title Attributes?